MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/visualelement-first-responder.md

 button.On<iOS>().SetCanBecomeFirstResponder(true);
 ```

 The `VisualElement.On<iOS>` method specifies that this platform-specific will only run on iOS.
 The `VisualElement.SetCanBecomeFirstResponder` method, in the [`Xamarin.Forms.PlatformConfiguration.iOSSpecific`](xref:Xamarin.Forms.PlatformConfiguration.iOSSpecific) namespace, is used to set the `VisualElement` to become the first responder for touch events.
-In addition, the `VisualElement.CanBecomeFirstResponder` method can be used to return whether the `VisualElement` is the the first responder to touch events.
+In addition, the `VisualElement.CanBecomeFirstResponder` method can be used to return whether the `VisualElement` is the first responder to touch events.

 The result is that a [`VisualElement`](xref:Xamarin.Forms.VisualElement) can become the first responder for touch events, rather than the page containing the element.
 This enables scenarios such as chat applications not dismissing a keyboard when a [`Button`](xref:Xamarin.Forms.Button) is tapped.